12 Must-Have Remote Work Tools For Productive Work

 1. Zight (formerly CloudApp)

 Stop typing out long-winded emails to remote colleagues.
-Instead, use Zight (formerly CloudApp) to record yourself (via your computer’s webcam) speaking your mind.
+Instead, use Zight to record yourself (via your computer’s webcam) speaking your mind.
 Or record your screen and illustrate exact processes and workflows for others in your organization.

 2. Slack